 Another way to atomize molten metal involves using a centrifuge, one that includes a perforated container that separates the liquid metal into specific size droplets.
 The speed of the machine can be changed depending on the desired results.

-Coming Soon: How Are Metal Parts Made?
+How Are Powder Metal Parts Made?

 Metal powder flows smoothly and can form complex shapes -- strong enough for the toughest components.
 By given metal certain electromagnetic characteristics, we can make advanced motors and vehicles.